golang/website/_content/doc/fuzz/index.md

 ## Resources

 - **Tutorial**:
-  - For an introductory tutorial of fuzzing with Go, please see [the blog post](/blog/fuzz-beta).
+  - Try out the [tutorial for fuzzing with Go](/doc/tutorial/fuzz) for a deep dive into the new concepts.
-  - More to come soon!
+  - For a shorter, introductory tutorial of fuzzing with Go, please see [the blog post](/blog/fuzz-beta).
 - **Documentation**:
   - The [`testing`](https://pkg.go.dev//testing#hdr-Fuzzing) package docs
     describes the `testing.F` type which is used when writing fuzz tests.